felixhammerl/bookworm/README.md

 # Bookworm

-This project is a very simple audiobook reader.
+This project is a very simple audiobook reader designed to be used by a kid with a single user interface:

+* You put the NFC tag on the reader, it starts playing the audiobook.
+* You take the NFC tag off the reader, it stops playing the audiobook.
+* For simplicity, the reader does not have any buttons or other controls.
+* The reader does not have a display or remember the last position in the audiobook.
+Happy to receive PRs for this feature.

 It is designed to be used with a Raspberry Pi and a NFC reader.
 The NFC reader is used to select the book to read.
+I use a ACR122U reader.
 The book is read from an m3u playlist and played using the VLC player in a headless mode.
 The sound is played through the 3.5mm audio jack.

+Regarding the cards, please take note to use NFC215 cards.
+These are the only ones that work with the ACR122U reader.
+I use the cards with NTAG215 chip from Amazon.

 # Getting Started